awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 The Deletion Job workflow is implemented as an AWS Step Function.

-When a Deletion Job starts, the solution gathers the contents of the Deletion Queue and all the configured data mappers then proceeds to the Find phase.
+When a Deletion Job starts, the solution gathers all the configured data mappers then proceeds to the Find phase.

 For each supported query executor, the workflow generates a list of queries it should run based on the data mappers associated with that query executor and the partitions present in the data catalog tables associated with those data mappers.
 For each query, a message is added to the specific SQS queue for the relevant query executor.